juhana/hugo-by-example/_pages/routines/MovePlayer.md

 ---

-`MovePlayer` is a routine specifically written for moving the player to another location, saving us the trouble of updating the [location global](Variables#Global_Variables), among other things.
+`MovePlayer` is a routine specifically written for moving the player to another location, saving us the trouble of updating the [[location](/globals/location/) global, among other things.
 For instance, it also checks to checks that the new location has a light source and runs `DarkWarning`, if necessary.
 Let's break it down:
 The first argument (`loc` or `dir`) is either the location object we are moving the player to or a direction object (n_to, e_to, etc.).
 If it's the latter, `MovePlayer` only moves the player if it's a valid direction.

-The second argument {`silent`) determines whether [DescribePlace](DescribePlace) should be executed after we move the player, giving the name and description of the new location.
+The second argument (`silent`) determines whether [DescribePlace](/guts/describeplace/) should be executed after we move the player, giving the name and description of the new location.
 The last argument (`ignore`) determines whether we want to run any `player.before` or `player.after` code.
 Imagine a game where moving the